Expert Advice On Improving Your Home

 Check Credentials

-When looking for an HVAC company, choose one with technicians that have the right training, licenses, and experience.
-In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
+HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled at the state level.
+All other licensing requirements are handled on a state-by-state basis.

 Understand Work Details

 Always make sure you understand what a company’s process is like.
 When getting HVAC repairs, ask your provider to explain which parts need replacement and why.
 Confirm that your technician will clean and test your system at the end of the job to ensure proper operation.
 When getting a replacement, ask your contractor to explain the new HVAC system energy efficiency, model, brand, estimated installation time, and features.
-Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 Compare Warranties